 (b) to deal with objections, complaints or queries regarding any such decisions or actions or any matters arising from such contract.

-2The accounting officer, or another official designated by the accounting officer, is responsible for assisting the appointed person to perform his or her functions effectively
+(2) The accounting officer, or another official designated by the accounting officer, is responsible for assisting the appointed person to perform his or her functions effectively.

 (3) the person appointed must –